Welcome FAQs

 The Carneddau stretch along the northern side of the road linking Llyn Ogwen and Capel Curig which separates it from the range of Glyderau to the south.
 Summits in the area include Carnedd Dafydd (1044m) and Carnedd Llewelyn (1064m).

 The reservoir of Ffynnon Llugwy seen from the summit of Carnedd Llewelyn (1064m).
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 [Go to Top]